 You’ll enjoy watching the filmmakers piss away the few good ideas they had and undermine their movie’s atmosphere by having most of it set DURING THE DAY like The Newlydeads.
 For added fun you can pretend the castaways are various characters from Lost so you can really enjoy the scenes where they meet their gruesome ends.
 “Take THAT, Locke, you smiling jackass!”

-This baby has not aged well and is fun to laugh at because of the ubiquitous cliches, dull death scenes, lack of logic and its Sleepaway Camp style twist ending.
-The scene where the killer’s costume looks like a crazed Gene Shalit getup is a lot of fun.
-All this plus a young Vanity!
-They’re actually doing a remake of this, believe it or not.
+This New Year’s baby has not aged well and is fun to laugh at because of the ubiquitous cliches, dull death scenes, lack of logic and its Sleepaway Camp style twist ending.
+The scene where the killer’s costume makes him look like a crazed Gene Shalit is a lot of fun, too.
+If Terror Train had been a huge hit maybe we would have gotten other slasher films with titles like Fear Bus and Apprehension Subway.
+But probably not.

 GHOSTKEEPER (1981) – One of those infamous Canadian tax shelter movies of the early 1980s, so you know what you’re in for: the usual slapdash storytelling, low production values and a tale that would have been better handled in the old glory days of radio decades ago.